strapi/documentation/docusaurus/docs/cloud/account/settings.md

 To connect a new Google or GitHub account to your Strapi Cloud account, click on the **Connect account** button and follow the next steps on the corresponding website.

+You can also click on the three dots button of a connected account and click on the "Manage on" button to manage your GitHub or Google account directly on the corresponding website.

 ### Deleting Strapi Cloud account

 You can delete your Strapi Cloud account, but it will be permanent and irreversible.
 All associated projects and their data will be deleted as well and the subscriptions for the projects will automatically be canceled.